-During 1999, eight deaths occurred among Y-12 workers (all men).
-The causes of death were three cardiovascular disease, two cancer, one meningitis, one motorcycle accident, and one unknown.
+Seven deaths occurred among Y-12 workers (all men) during 2000.
+Six of the seven deaths occurred in workers aged 50 or older.
+The causes of death were three motor vehicle accidents, one gunshot wound, one heart condition, one cancer, and one unknown.